Colonel Humphrey Flack

-Colonel Humphrey Flack is an American sitcom which ran Wednesdays at 9 p.m.
-ET from October 7, 1953, to July 2, 1954, on the DuMont Television Network, then revived from 1958 to 1959 for first-run syndication.
+Colonel Humphrey Flack is an American sitcom that ran from October 7, 1953, to July 2, 1954, on the DuMont Television Network, then revived from 1958 to 1959 for first-run syndication.

 The series also aired under the titles The Fabulous Fraud, The Adventures of Colonel Flack, and The Imposter.

 Overview

-The series is about a con man who defrauded rich people, then gave some of the money to the needy.
+Preceded by a radio series of the same name, the series is about a con man who defrauded rich people, then gave some of the money to the needy.
 Colonel Humphrey Flack starred British actor Alan Mowbray as the Colonel, and Frank Jenks as his sidekick, Uthas P. ("Patsy") Garvey.
 The TV series was based on a popular series of short stories by Everett Rhodes Castle published in The Saturday Evening Post.

 The pilot for the series aired on May 31, 1953, on an episode of the ABC Album/Plymouth Playhouse.
+Episodes of the program were initially broadcast on Wednesdays from 9 to 9:30 p.m.
+Eastern Time.
+In January 1954 the show was moved to Saturdays from 10 to 10:30 p.m.
+E. T. In May 1954 it was moved to Fridays from 10:30 to 11 p.m.
+E. T.

 When the series was revived in 1958, it was retitled Colonel Flack.
 The 39 episodes (all remakes of the original 39 episodes) aired from October 5, 1958, to July 5, 1959, in syndication.
 The syndicated programs were made by Desilu Productions and featured Mowbray and Jenks in their original roles.